leiyunin/data-commons/docs/inclusive/index.md

 Goal 10.
 Open Opportunities that Expand Possibilities

+Which countries are making fast progress toward increasing middle&nbsp;income&nbsp;wealth?

+What's their recipe for success?

 We'll be charting solutions that:

 - Foster Equitable Access and Inclusion
 - Enable Equal Chances for Upward Mobility
 - Remove Barriers to Level the Playing Field

-Which countries have made the most progress toward increasing middle income wealth?